 - PPR is a deadly disease that kills an economically important livestock species.
 This makes people WANT to eradicate the disease – and motivation is crucial.

-- Shoats appear to be the only reservoir of the disease, meaning eliminating PPR from them should lead to elimination in all other species, such as camels and affected wildlife.
+- Sheep and goats appear to be the only reservoirs of the disease, meaning eliminating PPR from them should lead to elimination in all other species, such as camels and affected wildlife.

 - Animals that survive PPR have lifelong immunity.
 There is no carrier status, whereby a recovered animal still harbors the pathogen, shedding it from time to time into the environment to infect other animals.

 - An effective, heat-tolerant vaccine was recently developed.
 Key to rinderpest eradication was a vaccine that did not require a cold chain, important in isolated and politically unstable areas where refrigeration is not practical.

 - Dependable, inexpensive diagnostic tests to confirm the presence of PPR exist.